Model Overview

 The configurations will be applied to the component associated with the transaction data item (for additional information, see the Model Implementation articles).

-Transaction Data Items - Right Click Menu
+Transaction Data Items - Right-Click Menu

-(See Figure 5 and Figure 6)
+(See Figure 6 and Figure 7)

-Right clicking a transaction data item displays a menu (1) that allows you to perform the following actions:
+Right-clicking a transaction data item displays a menu (1) that allows you to perform the following actions:

-Figure 5: Right Click Menu Options
+Figure 6: Right-Click Menu Options

 Once an item is cut or copied, additional paste options appear (2):

-Figure 6: Additional Right Click Menu Options
+Figure 7: Additional Right-Click Menu Options

 Transaction Data Item Details

-Figure 7 and Table 2 describe the different details of a transaction data item.
+Figure 8 and Table 2 describe the different details of a transaction data item.

-Figure 7: Transaction Data Item Details
+Figure 8: Transaction Data Item Details

 Table 2: Transaction Data Item Details

-The permissions will be applied to different roles created through the Process Settings screen of the Webflow (for additional information about creating roles see the Configuring a Workflow article, for a detailed information about permissions, see the Permissions article)
+NOTE The permissions will be applied to different roles created through the Process Settings screen of the Webflow (for additional information about creating roles see the Configuring a Workflow article, for detailed information about permissions, see the Permissions article) |

 How to Create Transaction Data Items?